MicrosoftDocs/azure-devops-docs/docs/pipelines/library/add-resource-protection.md

 1. Select **Security**.

 1. In **User permissions**, assign the **Administrator** role in the **Role** column for a user or group.
-1. To save the settings, select :::image type="icon" source="../../media/icons/save-icon.png" border="false":::.
+1. Select :::image type="icon" source="../../media/icons/save-icon.png" border="false"::: to save the settings.

 ## Library resources (variable groups and secure files)

-You can manage security for library resources at the project level or for specific variable groups and files.
+You can manage security for all library resources at the project level or for individual variable groups and files.
 To create a library resource, you must be assigned or be a member of a group that is assigned either the **Administrator** or **Creator** role.
 The creator of a resource is automatically assigned the **Administrator** role for that individual resource.

 To assign the **Administrator** role to users and groups at the project level: